google/WebFundamentals/src/_langs/en/updates/2015-03-10-increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 **How will the criteria for App Banner activation change over time?**
 We can't say specifics right now but as we better understand what makes an experience the user will want to install we will want to make sure the criteria are updated and also well understood for developers.

-**What could one of the critria for App Banner activation be?**
+**What could one of the criteria for App Banner activation be?**
 Again, it is hard to say.
-One example could be: supporting offline scenarios in your app could indicate that your app is more resiliant to connectivity issues and therefore would offer a better launchable experience.
+One example could be: supporting offline scenarios in your app could indicate that your app is more resilient to connectivity issues and therefore would offer a better launch experience.

 **Why do I need SSL?**
 Because you need a service worker, and we believe it is the best option for the future of the platform.